-With a cloud-based platform accessible through any browser, you should have an online learning portal which can be accessed anywhere on any device.
-This means it should scale automatically to any screen size, have video streaming capabilities which adapt to bandwidth and device and not rely on any third-party downloads like Adobe Flash.
+With a cloud-based platform accessible through any browser, you should have an online learning portal that can be accessed anywhere on any device.
+This means it should scale automatically to any screen size, have video streaming capabilities that adapt to bandwidth and device and not rely on any third-party downloads (some still use unsupported Adobe Flash!)

 Ready-made training libraries

 You won’t have time to create every little piece of training content you need (more on that below).
 So you will need access to some ready-made training libraries.
 This might be for compliance training, where it is better to use ready-made training content which has been lawyer-approved.
 However, it may also be for high-quality content on management, productivity, teamwork or communication skills.